MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 1. On the **New policy created** page select **Done**.

-You have now created a DLP policy that scans for Credit Card numbers in Microsoft Teams chats and channels and allows users to provide a business justification to override the policy.
+You have now created a DLP policy that scans Credit Card numbers in Microsoft Teams chats and channels and allows users to provide a business justification to override the policy.

 ## Task 2 - Modify a DLP policy

 In this task, you will modify the existing DLP policy you created in the previous step to also scan e-mails for Credit Card information and inform users if they want to share this content in an e-mail.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.
+1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.